 Moisture is most commonly seen while dryness is usually felt.
-Conditions which dry out our nose and throat, unstoppable viruses and bacteria enter the airways easier and can even cause allergies.
+Conditions that dry out our nose and throat, unstoppable viruses and bacteria enter the airways easier and can even cause allergies.
 They can also cause rash itchy skin, and if the person has a chronic disease such as asthma dryness can cause it’s more frequent attacks.

 Which dehumidifier is right for your garage?

 - Excess humidity can become a serious issue if not addressed and we have selected the best performing units in all categories to ensure that you will find the one that fits your specific team edification needs.
 Check out our list of the best dehumidifiers for your garage.

 - Home dehumidifiers come in varying pint-sized capacity which correlates to the square footage and moisture level of this space you will be using the unit in.
 Most units allow you to set your desired level of humidity and will automatically turn on and off as needed.

 - While the physical size of the unit might be similar, there can be a big difference in the amount of water the unit can remove from the air per day.
 The larger the pint-sized capacity, the more efficient it will be and the quieter it will be.

 - Both at-home dehumidifiers feature a water bucket and automatic shut-off feature for when the container is full.
 Many models are also equipped with a drain hose connection that allows for continuous drainage when required.